How to Grow Brussel Sprouts

 We love to cook our brussel sprouts in a bit of bacon fat.

 Brussels sprouts are delicious raw, boiled, sautéed, or roasted.
 I have never tried them any way I didn’t like them except for overcooked.
-I know some pretty picky eaters that enjoyed them with this bacon method.
+Even my picky eaters enjoy them with this bacon method.

 I cook a lot of vegetables with a piece of bacon for flavor because it helps picky kids take interest in them.
 But I cook them for my family and my kids without bacon and they still enjoy them.